Feature Structure Distillation with Centered Kernel Alignment in BERT Transferring: Results and Discussions

-\subsection{Restoration Rate of Teacher Prediction}
+\subsubsection{Restoration Rate of Teacher Prediction}

 Fig.~\ref{fig:restoration score} shows the restoration rates of teacher prediction.
 As all tasks are binary classification except STS-B, we plot precision, recall, and F1-score for each method in each task, over teacher prediction result as the ground-truth.
-FSD methods generally show higher restoration rates than baseline, and FSD$_{ILG}$ results are highest in most of the cases.
-In detailed observations, FSD$_{G}$ recall is equal and higher than FSD$_L$ in the WNLI, RTE, CoLA, and SST-2.
+FSD method generally shows higher restoration rates than baseline.

 In KD, correctly recovering a teacher's prediction affects the quality of transferring.
-In the restoration rate results analysis, the higher restoration rate implies student imitates teacher results accurately, therefore the proposed methods are effective to emulate teachers.
-Moreover, FSD$_{ILG}$ shows better mimicry of teacher results than the other proposed methods.
-As shown in the WNLI, RTE, CoLA, and SST-2 results, the equal and the higher recall in FSD$_G$ represent that FSD$_G$ effectively generalizes the students in relatively small size tasks.
+In the restoration rate results analysis, the higher restoration rate implies student imitates teacher results accurately, therefore the proposed method is effective to emulate teachers.
+Moreover, FSD shows better mimicry of teacher results than the other proposed methods.
+As shown in the WNLI, RTE, CoLA, and MRPC results, FSD method significantly shows more effective on small datasets than larger datasets.